vallacy/SNA-Classrooms-Project/README.md

 ~~~

 ## Results
-We found that students were not very well-connected within their lab sections and these sparse networks resulted in a lack of association between students' connections and their levels of grit, and resilience.
+We found that students were not very well-connected within their lab sections and these sparse networks resulted in a lack of association between students' connections and their levels of grit and resilience.
 One lab was more well-connected than the others and findings from that lab suggest that students may connect with other students who have similar levels of resilience and/or dissimilar levels of grit.

 Below is a plot of the student network in lab 2, the well-connected lab.
 Colors indicate a student's score on the grit scale: red indicates a low score, blue indicates a high score, and purple is an in-between score.
 Node size is based on degree, i.e., how many connections a student has in the lab.
 The more connections, the larger the node.